 To correct any environmental problems that would affect the proper operation of the circuit, PCB manufacturers will typically add a clear layer of conformal coating, instead of potting, to the PCB and associated assemblies.

 Different Types of Conformal CoatingsThere are five types of conformal coating materials available commonly offered in the competitive marketplace.
 They are:

-Acrylic CoatingThis type of coating material is usually based on solvents and very easy to repair.
-Acrylic coatings usually modestly priced.
+Acrylic CoatingThis type of coating material is usually based on solvents and are easy to repair.
+Acrylic coatings are usually modestly priced.
 However, their costs have been increasing as new regulations and safety issues with the use of solvents have become more prominent.
 While acrylic coatings have the advantages of being hard, durable and clear, they are not good at the relief of stresses.
 Its potting lifespan is rather good since more solvent can always be added to maintain the bath viscosity at a minimum.
 This type of coating material has low moisture absorption and a short time for drying in the event that volatile solvents are used.